-The increase in cash and cash equivalents can be attributed to net cash generated from investing activities mainly the net proceeds from sale of investment in AG&P, partially offset by cash used in operating activities and financing activities.
+The increase in cash and cash equivalents can be attributed to net cash generated from operating and financing activities, partially offset by cash used in investing activities.

 (Please see attached consolidated cash flow statements for detailed analysis of cash movements on pages 6 and 7).